akirmse/mountains/README.md

   Options:
-  -f                Finalize output tree: delete all runoffs and then prune -m min_prominence Minimum prominence threshold for output, default = 100
+  -f                Finalize output tree: delete all runoffs and then prune -m min_prominence Minimum prominence threshold for output, default = 100 -t num_threads    Number of threads to use, default = 1
 ```

+Specify the "-f" flag to get final output when you no longer need to perform
+any further merges.
+(In previous versions, merge_divide_tree was serial, and it made sense to
+merge in multiple stages, specifying -f only at the last stage.
+Now you
+can generally merge everything in one parallel step.)

 The output is a dvt file with the merged divide tree, and a text file
 with prominence values.
 If desired, the text file can be filtered to